Last updated March 14, 2021.

 China’s economy is forecast to grow at a weaker pace than other Asian markets, particularly compared to emerging economies in Southeast Asia.

 According to the World Bank, this is because of China “solving structural issues” and putting the nation on a “more sustainable path”.

-A looming trade war between the United States and China certainly does not help the Chinese economy either, and could prompt a manufacturing shift away from China to Southeast Asia’s emerging markets.
+The ongoing trade war between the United States and China certainly doesn’t help the Chinese economy either, which is already prompting a manufacturing shift away from China to Southeast Asia’s emerging markets.

-Meanwhile, estimates from JCER say annual GDP growth in ASEAN’s four largest economies will achieve a respectable 4.5% in 2030.
-But Chinese growth will slowly decline from 6.5% currently to below 3% during the same time.
+Meanwhile, estimates from JCER in Japan say annual GDP growth in ASEAN’s four largest economies will average a respectable 4.5% by 2030.

 “East Asia Pacific will continue to have the potential to grow at a higher rate – and faster than other developing regions – if policy makers implement an ambitious domestic reform agenda.” according to Axel van Trotsenburg, vice president of World Bank East Asia and Pacific.

 Rising Competition Slows Chinese Growth